portfedh/portfolio_grafana/README.md

 Setting up each user takes a bit of time, but updating the dashboard is very simple and fast.

-Every month update your contributions, balance and trading input files.

-Then run your scripts as usual.
+Every month update your contributions, balance and trading input files, then run your scripts as usual.

 You should be able to do it in a few minutes and your portfolio will reflect the changes immediately.

-## End notes
+## Conclusion

-This project was made out of a practical need to automate a recurring task.
+I made this project to automate a recurring task.

 If you have any ideas as to how to make this project better, please feel free to reach out.